pragmaticivan/nest-resend/README.md

 ## About

-`nestjs-resend` implements a module, `ResendModule`, which when imported into your nestjs project provides a Resend client to any class that injects it.
+`nest-resend` implements a module, `ResendModule`, which when imported into your nestjs project provides a Resend client to any class that injects it.
 This lets Resend be worked into your dependency injection workflow without having to do any extra work outside of the initial setup.